PGS62/JuliaExcel.jl/README.md

 First, when data from a worksheet (or a VBA variable) is passed to `JuliaCall` or `JuliaSetVar`, that data is marshalled over to Julia.
 As what Julia type should the data arrive?
 Mostly, this is easy to decide, but what about one-dimensional arrays (from VBA) or ranges with just one column or one just row from an Excel worksheet?
 Should these have one-dimension or two over in Julia?

 Second, after Julia has evaluated the expression, how should the result be marshalled in the opposite direction, back to Excel?
-Again this is easy to decide for scalars and two dimensional arrays, but what about for vectors in Julia?
+Again, this is easy to decide for scalars and two dimensional arrays, but what about for vectors in Julia?

 There were three objectives to the design of the marshalling processes:
  1) Round-tripping should work, i.e. the formula `=JuliaCall("identity",x)` should return an identical copy of `x`, whatever the "shape" of `x`.